Kernel Features 🀞 🎁 πŸ™ #

 When implementing ideas on this list or ideas inspired by this list please point that out explicitly and clearly in the associated patches and Cc Christian Brauner <brauner (at) kernel (dot) org.

-• Ability to mount sub-directories of regular file systems instead of the top-level directory. i.e. for a file system /dev/sda1 which contains a sub-directory /foobar mount /foobar without having to mount its parent directory first.
+Ability to mount a subdirectory of a regular file system instead of the top-level directory.
+E.e. for a file system /dev/sda1 which contains a sub-directory /foobar mount /foobar without having to mount its parent directory first.
 Consider something like this:

 mount -t ext4 /dev/sda1 somedir/ -o subdir=/foobar